qiz-li/lovelace-soft-ui/README.md

 ## Introduction

-First and foremost thank you for finding you way to my Home Assistant repo.
+First and foremost thank you for finding your way to my Home Assistant repo.
 This is my [Home Assistant](https://github.com/home-assistant/home-assistant) Lovelace user interface configuration.
 I've been using Home Assistant for a little less than a year now (not so long), and it has brought me a huge amount of joy!
 This repo is to inspire and potentially be implemented into you UI!
 Enjoy!

 ## Home Assistant Community